jaydpage/cypress-testing-practice/README.md

 ```
 Actions:
-- Using the `create` endpoint, add 3 different requests
+- Using the 'create' endpoint, add 3 different requests
 - Visit the home page
 - Ensure that each feature was added to the feature list
-- Using the `features` endpoint, query the features and note the `id` of each  feature that was added
+- Using the 'features' endpoint, query the features and note the 'id' of each  feature that was added
-- Using the `vote` endpoint, vote for the 3rd feature in the list
+- Using the 'vote' endpoint, vote for the 3rd feature in the list
 - Reload the web page
 - Validate that the 3rd feature is now at the top of the list
-- Using the `vote` endpoint, vote for the 2nd feature twice (with 2 different ip addresses)
+- Using the 'vote' endpoint, vote for the 2nd feature twice (with 2 different ip addresses)
 - Reload the web page

 Acceptance Criteria: